 10. Use colour sparingly(opens in new tab)

-This rule applies to pretty much anything you design, not just letterheads, but is worth repeating regardless.
+This rule applies to pretty much anything you design, but is worth repeating regardless.
 Colour is a great way to draw attention to your design, and to specific areas within your letterhead.
-Not only can it highlight a section, but it can also communicate specific ideas and emotions, create associations and of course reinforce branding.
+Not only can it highlight a section, but it can also communicate specific ideas and emotions, create associations and, of course, reinforce branding.

 Colour is an extremely powerful tool that can make or break your letterhead design – but as the saying goes, with great power comes great responsibility.
 Use colour sparingly and make the most of the impact it brings to your letterhead design.